Tenants, community leaders sound alarm over end of state eviction protection

-“I don’t know what I’m going to do if SERA 2 (Sacramento Emergency Rental Assistance) does not kick in in the next day or if this moratorium is not extended,” said Davis.
+“I don’t know what I’m going to do if SERA 2 (Sacramento Emergency Rental Assistance) does not kick in in the next day or if this moratorium is not extended,” Davis said.

-Davis said he lost his job because of the pandemic, and he is months behind on rent.
-He was talking about the Sacramento Emergency Rental Assistance program in Sacramento.
-It’s tasked with getting rent relief funds out locally.
+Davis lost his job because of the pandemic, and he is months behind on rent.
+The Sacramento Emergency Rental Assistance program in Sacramento is tasked with getting rent relief funds out locally.
 Davis said he applied months ago.
 At first, he had some communication regarding his case, then last fall, he just stopped hearing from them.

 “Communicate with people.
 I understand and can appreciate that there are thousands of people that they have helped.
 They have helped me in the past.
 But as of since October, I have not got any assistance,” Davis said.